MWatty/the-office-memory-game-pet-edition/README.md

 ## UX

 ### Strategy

+The Office Memory Game - Pet Edition is a memory game website.
+It's a traditional card flipping memory game.
+The game will appeal to all age groups and animal lovers alike.
+It's simple and fun with a dollop of competition.

 This website is for people of all ages and abilities, that are looking for a simple, free, easy to understand and easy to navigate game that tests your memory skills.
 This is going to be achieved by